fmtr/hct/README.md

 compared with the [full `hct`-based equivalent](/examples/proscenic_t21.be).

-With `hct`, on the other hand, the thorny parts of the initial setup are abstracted away and your final configuration can often be shared via a one-liner.
+With `hct`, on the other hand, the thorny parts of the initial setup are abstracted away and your final configuration can often be shared via a one-liner, or failing that a single script.
 Below is a list of some of the tasks that `hct` handles for your:

 * Announcing the entity via MQTT to Home Assistant
 * Generating MQTT/HA-friendly unique IDs